What is postnatal or postpartum rage?

 Postpartum rage can be scary, overwhelming and cause a significant amount of guilt and shame.
 Some mothers may feel guilty for getting angry with their baby, or for experiencing postpartum resentment towards their husband.

-Many mothers describe it as coming from nowhere, and feeling shaken and upset afterwards.
-It can also reinforce feelings of failure or not living up to societies ideal of the “perfect mother.”
+Many mothers describe postpartum rage as coming from nowhere, and feeling shaken and upset afterwards.
+Episodes can also reinforce feelings of failure or not living up to societies ideal of the “perfect mother.”
 While sleep-deprivation and hormonal fluctuations can test even the most patient amongst us, feelings of powerlessness, a mismatch between what we expected motherhood to be like and the reality, as well not having enough support from partners, family and even health professionals, can all contribute to intense feelings of rage.

 How could I yell at people I love?
 What kind of mother yells at a child?
 A little child?
 What will they remember of me when they grow up?
 Why am I still so angry?
 But then I went to a therapist … and I told her how horrible I was … how angry I was … and she told me, ‘You’re not angry.
 You’re scared’.COPE Ambassador Laura Mazza